Student Developmental Level -Adolescent Education Grades 7-12

 - adolescent literacy

 Six semester hours (s.h.) must focus exclusively on secondary education.
 If you have a NYS electronic College Recommendation that appears in your TEACH account for either a Literacy 5-12 or for a secondary academic subjects certificate, you will have met the requirement.

 Unacceptable courses include those that focus on:

-- more than two developmental levels such as:
+- more than one developmental level such as:

 - life span developmental psychology